optmzer/catalog-web-app/README.md

 >NOTE:
 >- to logout from vagrant either `ctrl+d` or `ctrl+c` in terminal window
 >- to stop your virtual machine `$ vagrant halt` in /vagrant directory

+## JSON endpoints
+1. `/thecatalog/json`
+returns list of json object of catalog items in the catalog.

+2. `/thecatalog/<int:catalogItemId>/items/json`
+returns list of json object of all user items in a single catalogitem

+3. `/thecatalog/<int:catalogItemId>/useritem/<int:userItemId>/json`
+returns json object of this particular user item.

 ## Contributing